 Exercise Price.
 On the first day of an offering period, we will grant to employees participating in that offering period an option to purchase shares of our common stock.
 On the exercise date of each offering period, the employee is deemed to have exercised the option, at the exercise price, to the extent of accumulated payroll deductions.
 The option exercise price is equal to the lesser of (i) 85% of the fair market value per share of our common stock on the first day of the offering period or (ii) 85% of the fair market value per share of our common stock on the exercise date.
-The maximum number of shares of common stock that may be issued to any employee under the ESPP in any offering period is the lowest of (a) a number of shares of common stock determined by dividing a participant's accumulated payroll deductions on the exercise date by the lower of (i) 85% of the fair market value per share of our common stock on the exercise date, (b) a number of shares of common stock determined by dividing \$25,000 by the fair market value per share of our common stock on the first day of the offering period; or (c) such other lesser number of shares as determined by our compensation committee from time to time.
+The maximum number of shares of common stock that may be issued to any employee under the ESPP in any offering period is the lowest of (a) a number of shares of common stock determined by dividing a participant's accumulated payroll deductions on the exercise date by the lower of (i) 85% of the fair market value per share of our common stock on the exercise date, (b) a number of shares of common stock on the first day of the offering period or (ii) 85% of the fair market value per share of our common stock on the exercise date, (b) a number of shares of common stock on the first day of the offering period or (ii) 85% of the fair market value per share of our common stock on the exercise date, (b) a number of shares of common stock on the first day of the offering period or (c) such other lesser number of shares as determined by our common stock on the first day of the offering period by our common stock on the first day of the offering period or common stock on the first day of the offering period or common stock on the first day of the offering period or common stock on the first day of the offering period, or (c) such other lesser number of shares as determined by our compensation committee from time to time.